Stencyl/stencylpedia/block-reference/sound-images/images.md

 ![url-image-block](http://static.stencyl.com/pedia2/block-images/6%20-%20Sound%20%20Images/1%20-%20Images/image-url.png)

 Returns an image that is loaded from a URL.
 When the image successfully loads, the enclosed blocks will run.
 Use the embedded `the image` block to refer to the loaded image.
 If the image does not load, the enclosed blocks will not run.
+For Flash games you may need to give [permissions] (http://www.stencyl.com/help/view/web-flash-security/) to let it access the web.

 ```
 loadImageFromURL([TEXT], function(img:BitmapData):Void {